-Liquidated Damages for Intermediate Contract Time #26 for failure to reestablish ITS fiber communications within 72 hours are \$2,500.00 per 12-hour period or any portion thereof.
+Liquidated Damages for Intermediate Contract Time #8 for failure to reestablish CCTV Camera communications within 72 hours are \$2,500.00 per 12-hour period or any portion thereof.

-Liquidated Damages for Intermediate Contract Time #27 for failure to provide a plan that defines 1) an anticipated ITS fiber optic communications disruption timeframe and 2) a plan of action for reestablishing ITS communications a minimum of 21 days prior to a proposed disruption in service are \$10,000.00 per failure.
+Liquidated Damages for Intermediate Contract Time #9 for failure to provide a plan that defines 1) an anticipated CCTV Camera communications disruption timeframe and 2) a plan of action for reestablishing CCTV Camera communications a minimum of 21 days prior to a proposed disruption are \$10,000.00 per failure.

-Liquidated damages for Erosion and Sedimentation Control efforts apply to this project:
+Damages for Erosion and Sedimentation Control efforts apply to this project.

-Reference the Erosion and Sedimentation Control Scope of Work found elsewhere in this RFP for additional information under the Liquidated Damages Section.
+Reference the Erosion and Sedimentation Control Scope of Work found elsewhere in this RFP for additional information under the Erosion Control Damages Section.